 Ford Recalls 271,000 Pickups To Fix Brake Fluid LeakFord is recalling some of its top-selling vehicles in the U.S. to fix a fluid leak that can reduce braking power.
 The recall covers about 271,000 pickups in North America from the 2013 and 2014 model years.

 Muscle Cars Aren't So Strong In Crash TestsMuscle cars may look cool, but they don't offer the best protection in a crash.
 The Ford Mustang, Chevrolet Camaro and Dodge Challenger didn't get the highest ratings in new tests.

 Detroit's Automakers, Sensing A Threat, Embrace MobilityFor Detroit, the days of simply making cars are over.

-U.S. safety regulators have closed an investigation into power brake assist failures in Ford F-150 pickup trucks without seeking a recall.
+U.S. Ends Ford Pickup Probe Without Seeking RecallU.S. safety regulators have closed an investigation into power brake assist failures in Ford F-150 pickup trucks without seeking a recall.

 Ford Recalls 202K Pickups, SUVs, Cars To Fix TransmissionsThe recall covers the 2011 and 2012 Ford F-150 and the 2012 Expedition, Mustang and Lincoln Navigator.
 Ford says a speed sensor can force vehicles into a downshift.

 Automakers Report Best US March Sales In 16 YearsFord, Honda, Fiat Chrysler, Nissan, Hyundai and General Motors all reported increases, largely driven by SUVs and trucks.

 Ford F-150 Gets Highest Rating In New Crash TestsThe 2016 Ford F-150 is the only full-size pickup truck to score the top rating in new front crash tests performed by the IIHS.
 Rival pickups from Chevrolet, GMC, Ram and Toyota didn't fare as well.